Kolmen/test/README.md

 The disadvantage of this way of evaulation is the fact, that it is not possible to directly convert the MLC output value into more understandable form.
 It is expressed as a 8-bit value in two’s complement that must be multiplied by **angular sensitivity** mentioned in the output of the *iis2iclx_tilt_angle_DT_generator.exe* program (default is 0.15748 deg/LSB).

-For example, the picture above shows value 36 in the text field 1 and 107 in text field 2.
-Considering the fact that the values are represented as two’s complement number, it is visible that both are positive numbers.
-They can be then easily converted to a value of the angle of inclination in degrees by multiplying them by the Angular sensitivity:
+For example, in the figure above, text box 1 shows a value of 36 and text box 2 shows a value of 107.
+These values correspond to an inclination in the x and y axis.
+The values are represented as a two’s complement number, from which it can be determined that both are positive numbers.
+Therefore, they can be directly converted to the inclination angle value in degrees by multiplying them by the angular sensitivity:

 ```
 36 * 0.15748 = 5.67 degrees